Canadian Aviation College was designed to fulfill a market shortage of pilots and a growing need for professionals in the aviation industry.

 English Proficiency for international students

 The International Civil Aviation Organization's Aviation Language Proficiency Standard ensures that pilots and air traffic controllers are competent to perform aviation radio communications in English.

 Transport Canada’s Aviation Language Proficiency Demonstration (ALPD) checks aviation language ability in English and/or French.
 Demonstration and licensing requirements are based on:

 To learn about the latest standards, read the Advisory Circular – The Conduct of Aviation Language Proficiency Demonstrations.

 Please click on this link to read more about it:

 Transport Canada requires all aviation personnel, including student pilots, to hold a valid medical certificate issued by an approved Transport Canada medical examiner.

 Here you can find a list of all certified medical examiners that can perform the exam:

-In the case of absence of an approved doctor near your location, the exam can be done upon arrival in Canada.
+If there is not an approved doctor near your location, the exam can be done upon arrival in Canada.

-Additionally, your doctor can access the Transport Canada Civil Aviation Medicine - FAQs to learn about how our examiners assess specific medical conditions.
+Additionally, your doctor can access the Transport Canada Civil Aviation Medicine - FAQs to learn more about how our examiners assess specific medical conditions.